 - Significance: The authors are expected to argue the relevance and usefulness of their research and discuss the novelty through a comparison with related works.

 - Novelty: The contributions should be original and explained clearly and correctly concerning state-of-the-art.

 - Replicability: The contributions will take into account the extent to which sufficient information is available to support the full or partial independent replication of the claimed findings.

 - Presentation Quality: The submissions are expected to meet high standards of presentation, including the English language, avoiding ambiguities, clearly readable figures and tables, and respect of the formatting instructions.

 Post Conference Publication and Indexing

-ICAETT 2021 proceedings will be published in Springer through “Advances in Intelligent Systems and Computing” series and submitted for indexing to ISI Proceedings, EI-Compendex, DBLP, SCOPUS, Google Scholar and Springerlink.
+ICAETT 2021 proceedings will be published in Springer through “Lecture Notes in Networks and Systems” series and submitted for indexing to ISI Proceedings, EI-Compendex, DBLP, SCOPUS, Google Scholar and Springerlink.

 If authors are unable to attend the conference and present their papers, they should contact the program chair so that substitute arrangement can be done, e.g., virtual presentation.